The best travel cameras of 2022

 The newest iteration of the Sony RX100 is an excellent bridge between a compact camera and a DSLR or mirrorless option.
 Its pocket-ready size makes it easy to carry and pack, an important feature for a travel camera.
 The smooth finish on the camera body does make it a bit slippery, but a wrist strap can help with carrying.

 Despite falling into the compact category, it has the option to use full manual mode (and other staples like aperture and shutter priority), allowing you to have complete control over your images.
-The 24-200mm equivalent lens covers both the wide-angle and sides of things, which is helpful for documenting a range of subjects on your travels.
+The 24-200mm equivalent lens covers both the wide-angle and telephoto sides of things, which is helpful for documenting a range of subjects on your travels.
 Plus, with a maximum aperture of f/2.8-4.5, you can still get nicely blurred backgrounds for drawing attention to your main subject.
 It’s also handy for shooting in low-light if you don’t want to rely on the built-in pop-up flash.

 The RX100 VII has 4K video recording with human and animal eye autofocus, which mimics Sony’s higher-end mirrorless models.
 The newly designed sensor and BIONZ X image processor allow for extremely fast autofocus, with 68% of the image area covered by AF points.